 - Finely chop the red onion and cilantro (coriander) and add to the salsa.

 - Remove the seeds and membrane from the chili pepper and finely chop.
 Adjust amount used according to taste.
 Add the habanero chili pepper to the salsa.

-- zest the lime and squeeze the juice over the salsa.
+- Zest the lime and squeeze the juice over the salsa.
 Add the cumin, chipotle powder and sea salt and gently mix to combine.
 Allow the salsa to rest in the fridge for at least 10 minutes before serving.

 - Pineapple salsa can be stored for up to 5 days in fridge in an airtight container and frozen for up to two months.